 Are your aches and pains growing alongside your baby bump?
 Or maybe you worry about how your body will be able to withstand the rigors of labor.

-If so, perhaps it’s time to consider visiting a chiropractor.
-A chiropractor can help press the reset button on your body, alleviating pain, strengthening your nervous system, and contributing to the overall health of you and your little one.
+Chiropractors claim they can help press the reset button on your body, alleviating pain, strengthening your nervous system, and contributing to the overall health of you and your little one.

 These benefits sound great, but some women have doubts about the efficacy and safety of chiropractic care during pregnancy.
 We understand how scary a new type of health treatment can be, especially when you have a baby growing inside of you.